 My wise friend listened to me so understandingly, and told me of her own search for happiness in life, and suddenly the right thing to do became blindingly obvious to me: I didn’t just like languages – I was madly and irrevocably in love, to the point that life without some linguistic aspect would always feel incomplete.

 So who were you before medicine eroded the passions you once had, and drove out the hobbies, interests, talents and little personality quirks that once gave life that spark?
+The coronavirus pandemic may be closing doors at the moment and making things like career changes more tricky, but it may also be an opportunity to reflect on who you really are.

 4. Ask yourself: is it medicine or is it the NHS?